gnetid/AIBILL-RADIUS/README.md

 ## 📝 License

-Private - Proprietary software for AIBILL RADIUS
+MIT License - Free for commercial and personal use

 ## 👨‍💻 Development